-To ensure all security-related events with a potential impact to Agencies are identified, handled and communicated in a timely manner, this information will be coordinated via the Qwest Networx Security Manager.
+To ensure all security-related events with a potential impact to Agencies are identified, handled, and communicated in a timely manner, this information will be coordinated through the Qwest Networx Security Manager.

-Qwest ensures that the integrity, confidentiality, and availability of Government information and data is maintained within the Qwest infrastructure.
-Qwest owned services that transport and/or store Networx information and data comply with NIST requirements for security plans in SP 800-18 and controls as specified in FIPS 200 and SP 800-53 within the Networx system boundaries as specified by SP 800-18, based on the systems impact designation as specified by FIPS 199.
-All Qwest owned services applied to Networx information and data comply with the requirements of FISMA and the Certification and Accreditation criteria in SP Qwest will provide all necessary security 800-26 and SP 800-37. documentation in multiple formats to Agencies and Agency designated auditors as required to maintain the system's Certification and Accreditation status.
+Qwest ensures the integrity, confidentiality, and availability of Government information and data that is transported on the Qwest infrastructure.
+Qwest-owned services that transport and/or store Networx information and data comply with NIST requirements for security plans in SP 800-18 and controls as specified in FIPS 200 and SP 800-53 within the Networx system boundaries as specified by SP 800-18, based on the systems impact designation as specified by FIPS 199.
+All Qwest-owned services applied to Networx information and data will comply with the requirements of FISMA and the certification and accreditation criteria in SP 800-37.
+Qwest will provide the system security documentation to Agency and Agency-designated auditors as required to maintain the system's Certification and Accreditation status.

-4.1 QWEST INFRASTRUCTURE SECURITY MANAGEMENT ARCHITECTURE FEATURES AND BENEFITS summarizes the scope of the Qwest infrastructure security management architecture features and benefits under the following framework:
+4.1 QWEST INFRASTRUCTURE SECURITY MANAGEMENT ARCHITECTURE FEATURES AND BENEFITS security management architecture features and benefits under the following framework:

-- The Qwest Security Policy: Provides a comprehensive view to support the entire spectrum of Federal requirements - Mechanisms and Controls: Entails comprehensive processes that support protection from a full spectrum of security risks, ensuring continuous delivery of high quality secure services - Proven Measures: Proven applied set of techniques that implement and enforce security policy which ensures continuing delivery of high quality secure services - Proven Best Practices: Application of the Qwest approach lowers risk to Qwest's Agencies - Enhancements: Eliminates potential barriers of evolution toward converged Next-Generation services - Certification and Accreditation: Mature, proven ability to establish security compliance facilitates service delivery
+- Qwest Security Policy: Provides a comprehensive view to support the entire spectrum of Federal requirements - Mechanisms and Controls: Entails comprehensive processes that support protection from a full spectrum of security risks, ensuring continuous delivery of high quality secure services - Proven Measures: Proven applied set of techniques that implement and enforce security policy which ensures continuing delivery of high quality secure services - Proven Best Practices: Application of the Qwest approach lowers risk to Agencies - Enhancements: Eliminates potential barriers of evolution toward converged Next-Generation services - Certification and Accreditation: Mature, proven ability to establish security compliance facilitates service delivery